 Nook GlowLight: 6-inch 758 x 1024 E-Ink Pearl display, 212 PPI

-The two displays are identical in the specs department but there's some subtle differences that are more noticeable when you line up the two eReaders next to each other.
+The two displays are identical in the specs department, but there are some subtle differences that are more noticeable when you line up the two e-readers next to each other.

-For the GlowLight, the move to a Paperwhite-equalling display is a big improvement on its predecessor and the 'Ghosting' that the previously model suffered from has been eliminated.
-The new Carta E-ink screen on the Paperwhite, though, aims to improve contrast and to make text appear blacker than the last gen Paperwhite.
-When you compare it to the GlowLight, those blacks do look more impressive on the Amazon eReader as do the more accurate white backgrounds to create a more balance display.
+For the GlowLight, the move to a Paperwhite-equalling display is a big improvement on its predecessor, and the 'Ghosting' that the previously model suffered from has been eliminated.
+The new Carta E-ink screen on the Paperwhite, though, aims to improve contrast and to make text appear blacker than on the last-gen Paperwhite.
+When you compare it to the GlowLight, those blacks do look more impressive on the Amazon e-reader, as do the more accurate white backgrounds to create a better-balanced display.

 It doesn't take long to notice the difference in touchscreen performance either.
-While the Paperwhite uses a more commonly used capacitive display, the GlowLight uses infrared technology.
+While the Paperwhite uses a more common capacitive display, the GlowLight uses infrared technology.
 The responsiveness and reaction to screen interactions is a little slower on the Nook GlowLight.
-It won't ruin the eReading experience altogether but it could definitely be better.
+It won't ruin the e-reading experience altogether, but it could definitely be better.

 Winner: Kindle Paperwhite